 Who Are the Founders of Polygon?
 (History of Polygon)

 Polygon is an open-source project with a decentralized and global team of developers evolved from the successful MATIC network.
 Originally conceived as a scaling solution, the Matic Network brought massive scale to Ethereum using an adapted version of Plasma with PoS based side chains.
 Its continued success and partnerships with projects like Decentraland (MANA) and MakerDAO (MKR) coupled with backing from industry leaders such as Coinbase and Binance have allowed the team to expand the project’s ambitions and technical scope.

-Co-Founder and enigmatic developer Mihailo Bjelic describes himself as a Tech maximalist & Etherean.
+Co-founder and developer Mihailo Bjelic describes himself as a tech maximalist & Etherean.

-Polygon’s advisory board is an enviable club which includes Hudson Jameson: Developer Liaison – DevOps Engineer from Ethereum Foundation, Pete Kim: Head of Engineering (Wallet) at Coinbase, Anthony Sassano: deal broker at EthHub, and Ryan Sean Adams: Crypto Asset Investor and Serial Entrepreneur, currently at Bankless.
+Polygon’s advisory board is an enviable club that includes developer liaison Hudson Jameson, a DevOps engineer from the Ethereum Foundation; Pete Kim, head of wallet engineering at Coinbase; Anthony Sassano, deal broker at EthHub; and crypto asset investor and serial entrepreneur Ryan Sean Adams, who is currently at Bankless.

 What Makes Polygon Unique?

 PoS Chain, Plasma Chains, optional shared security, and the (planned) introduction of ZK roll-ups and Optimistic roll-ups makes Polygon a unique and multi-faceted project.
 Sovereignty for Ethereum (through the use of side-chains) is a key concept of the Polygon modular approach to development.